TrudAX/denistrunin-blog/src/draft/xpptools-integservbussalesjson/index.md

 ![Service Bus Explorer](ServiceBusExplorer.png)

 ## Solution description

 In this blog post, I try to describe a sample solution(with "Consuming external web services" [type](https://devblog.sertanyaman.com/2020/08/21/how-to-integrate-with-d365-for-finance-and-operations/#Consuming_external_web_services)) for a D365FO Custom Service that will talk to the Integration Platform:
 1. Process sales orders for different companies
 2. Avoid issues that OData has with bulk sales orders import like throttling .
 3. Avoid issues that DMF has with monitoring of failed batch imports and rollback of partial failures.
-4. Read a custom data format that will be in the sales Queue as messages (sourced from external program).
+4. Read a custom data format that will be in the Azure Service Bus queue as messages (sourced from external program).
-5. Provide a solution to easily Log and Monitor the failures.
+5. Provide a solution to easily log and monitor the failures.
 6. Perform custom transformations within D365FO as part of the import

 The first step for building such integration is to create a mapping document.
-I put a sample version here - [Field Mapping sample](https://github.com/TrudAX/TRUDScripts/tree/master/Documents/Integration).
+I put a sample template here - [Field Mapping sample](https://github.com/TrudAX/TRUDScripts/tree/master/Documents/Integration).
 For the purpose of this blog the format for Sales order will be a simple custom JSON document that describes sales order header and lines

 ```
 {    "CompanyId": "USMF",